tewhatuora/cinc-fhir-ig/input/pagecontent/rheumatic-fever-data.md

 |“Unknown”|do not map|**#261665006** Unknown (qualifier value)|TRUE |

-^ Note: the NzCondition profile of FHIR Condition includes a long-term condition flag which is to be used as rheumatic fever is considered a long term condition.
+^ Note: The FHIR representation of rheumatic fever condition includes setting the [long-term condition extension](https://fhir.org.nz/ig/base/StructureDefinition-NzCondition-definitions.html#Condition.extension:long-term-condition) as the disease is considered in NZ a long term condition.

 ---